nikirill/personalpage/content/post/greencard.md

 ## Background

 I have recently received my U.S. green card after petitioning under the EB-1A category as an alien of extraordinary ability in sciences.
 The petitioning process was definitely convoluted, and I had to spend quite a bit of time navigating it.
 But I was able to prepare, file and get my petition approved without hiring a lawyer.
-Probably, the most helpful thing in the process was to read other researchers' petition examples, which are only a handful online.
+Probably, the most helpful thing in the process was to read other researchers' petition examples, which were only a handful online.
 So I have decided to post my complete petition with the hope that it can be helpful to anyone who would like to prepare their petition by themselves.

 I am originally from Russia where I completed my undergraduate studies.
-After doing MS and PhD in Europe, I moved to New York on a J1 visa to start my postdoc.
-Being from Russia, I had been subject to administrative processing every time I had applied for a U.S. visa so, after my initial stamp expired, I could not travel outside the country anymore (administrative processing typically took several months and my postdoc position did not have the flexibility of working for months from abroad) so I needed the green card even to be able to travel to conferences abroad.
+After doing MS and PhD in Europe, I moved to New York on the J1 visa to start my postdoc.
+Being from Russia, I had been subject to administrative processing every time I had applied for a U.S. visa so, after my initial stamp expired, I could not travel outside the country anymore (administrative processing typically took several months and my postdoc position did not have the flexibility of working for months from abroad) so I needed the green card even to be able to travel abroad to conferences or to see family.

 I knew several people who petitioned for a green card with the help of various law firms.
-I did a profile evaluation with a couple popular firms but I did not find them particularly convincing (but I did find them pricey!).
+I did a profile evaluation with a couple popular firms but I did not find them particularly convincing (but I did find them pricey).
 At the same time, a friend of mine, also a postdoc but in a different field, prepared and got approved for EB2-NIW without lawyers so I knew that it was feasible.
 So I decided to try the DYI route with the idea that I always could go back to lawyers if the task would turn out too hard.
 That was when I started studying any resources available online.
-The two examples online that helped me the most were the petitions and templates of Razvan Marinescu (2021) and of Andrey Solovyev (2012).
+The two examples online that helped me the most were the petitions and templates of Razvan Marinescu (2021) and Andrey Solovyev (2012).
 My petition structure was primarily based on the example of Razvan Marinescu.
 I also found the Oscar's Green Card Youtube channel useful, especially the interviews with other petitioners.

 - [Razvan Marinescu's petition and template](https://razvanmarinescu.github.io/green-card-I-140/)
 - [Andrey Solovyev's petition examples and template](https://andreychemist.github.io/)